aanchal009/WatchDog/README.md

 1. Add the json file and script in one folder.
 2. Run the script and access the webpage locally on  http://127.0.0.1:8050/ from the browser.

+#### HOW TO MAKE IT WORK?
+1) extract zip file
+2) Open chrome .
+Go to extension.
+3) enable Developer Mode.
+4) After enabling , you will find few new bar at top.
+5) Click on Load unpacked.
+6) it will open file explorer panel.
+7) navigate to Extracted Folder and load it.
+8) Now you will able to see extension icon at right of search/url bar in a chrome.
+9) Rest explore yourself, Make sure you are connected to Internet.

 ### TECH STACKS:
 1. Stack me
 2. Html